 Many managers begin their careers as human resources specialists after earning their Bachelor’s in Human Resources Management.
-While specialists serve under managers, those who hold or are pursuing their master’s degree education come into their roles knowing that courses in organizational development, employment law and labor relations, and leading organizational change – to name a few – will prepare them to move quickly up the ladder.
+While specialists serve under managers, those who hold or are pursuing their master’s degree education come into their roles knowing that courses in leading organizational change – to name a few – will prepare them to move quickly up the ladder.

 Additionally, human resources is becoming a more specialized career field, and not just when you consider that HR professionals are needed in every industry, from telecommunications to health care.
 Your master’s degree can put you in line to pursue a career as a compensation and benefits manager – an increasingly in-demand role that will see you developing and implementing benefits plans for your organization.